tanyapowell/restaurant-reviews/doc/CONTRIBUTING.md

 8. No pressure, just work hard and do your best.

+New Suggestions by Charlene Grant (draft edit added here)

+a) speak up and build your confidence to do more of expressing your views

+b) find another member like Tanya to confide in and speak on your behalf

+c) Never feel pressured to stay but try to see the process through you might suprise yourself

+d) Always try to change a miserable attitude to a winning attitude

+e) process it, brush it off, fix your crown and keep moving forward.

 # Pull Request Template
 (Feat): This is a new feature
 (Fix): I am fixing something